 Still not sure how to get over the end of a friendship?
-Speak to a counselor today who can walk you through the process of moving on from it.
-Simply click here to connect with one of the experienced counselors on BetterHelp.com.
+Speak to a therapist today who can walk you through the process of moving on from it.
+Simply click here to connect with one of the experienced therapists on BetterHelp.com.

 You may also like: